arecvlohe/arecvlohe.github.io/src/pages/posts/2021-09-27-attending-aises-nc.md

 layout: ../../layouts/BlogPost.astro
 ---

-I didn't attend [AISES](https://www.aises.org/)' (American Indian Science and Engineering Society) National Conference in person this year, although I did sit on a panel virtually, and may not attend again in the future.
-It's certainly where I'd like to be but having attended the past 2 years I noticed AISES has a pretty strong relationship with entities that I might not have expected: Chevron, NSA, Exxon Mobil, and Wells Fargo among others.
-I pause and wonder what our ancestors might think of us when we invite to the table multi-national corporations that contribute to war, environmental destruction, and the decay of sovereign governments.
-Being there is quite surreal in this regard.
+I didn't attend the 2021 [AISES](https://www.aises.org/)' (American Indian Science and Engineering Society) National Conference in person this year, although I did sit on a panel virtually, and I am reconsidering my attendance in the future.
+It's certainly where I'd like to be.
+Being able to speak, interact, and engage with other Native technologists and scientists is an awesome, profound, and uplifting experience.
+I learn so much and grow new relationships, many of which have had profound impacts on my life.
+However, having attended the past 2 years I noticed AISES has a pretty strong relationship with entities that I might not have expected: Chevron, Exxon Mobil, US National Intelligence, and Wells Fargo among others.
+I pause and wonder what our ancestors might think of us when we invite to the table multi-national corporations and government entities that contribute to war, environmental destruction, and the decay of sovereign governments.
+Being there is quite surreal in this regard, to see the juxtaposition of Native peoples in STEM supporting one another while corporate/government sponsors tear down our communities and our homelands.
+How have we come to accept this as the status quo?
+How can we work towards decolonizing tech and science when we ourselves are taking the money of colonizing, extractive, and harmful entities?
+This is not good medicine for our people.

-It's not just that these entities are bad, which of course they are, but that they also harm our own Native communities.
-I feel as though the oil conglomerates seize the opportunity to show how much they "care" about Native technologists and scientists as a way to "balance out" the harm they've done to us.

-Let's do a quick run-through of these different entities and how they've harmed Native peoples:
+A few examples of AISES' sponsors working against Native communities:

 ### Exxon
   - [DAPL Investments](https://wallstreetwatchdogs.com/2021/04/05/exxon-sues-energy-transfer/)